 A best seller at Elliott Bay Books for six months in a row, Seattle Walks includes 17 walks around the Emerald City, that I like to think will appeal to newcomers and long time residents.
-They are also fun, says my mom.
+They are also fun, or so says my mom.

 For thousands of years, people have fashioned piles of stones to delineate trails, honor ancestors, and mark territory.
 In doing so they have sought not only to connect to place but to communicate and share timeless messages.

 Ranging from coast to coast and from 3.5-billion-years ago to the present, I explore how we use stone as a building material.
 The chapters weave history, geology, and architecture to provide a new way to look at the urban landscape.
+2010 Finalist for Washington State Book Award in Non-Fiction.

 A dozen essays address the geology, plants, and animals of Seattle.
 Nature is in our yards, under our feet, and on the walls of our buildings, if we take the time to look and wonder.